 Wherever possible, we aim to maintain our services.
 We will still be: answering e-mails, processing requests made through the ISSO Portal, and available for WebEx appointments.

 Please contact us at this time via e-mail: isso AT_TOWSON.
-This is the preferred method of communication.
-Please allow 1-2 business days for us to respond to your emails.
+Due to the volume of messages, please allow 2-3 business days for us to respond to your emails.

 Update 7/14/2020.
 Continuing F-1 students may student online from inside or outside U.S. and maintain status.